AIgree

 source ↗

-• You keep ownership of your content, but you grant Meta a license to use it to provide and improve its products and services.
+• You keep intellectual property rights in content you create and share, but you grant Meta a license to use that content to provide and improve the services.

 Privacy Policy